frappe/frappe/frappe/email/README.md

 Each batch is queued as a separate job (`QueueBuilder.send_emails`) into the long queue by the default worker which is then picked up by the long worker.

-#### `doctype/notification`

-Contains all logic about handling various types of notifications by the system.

 #### `email_body.py`

 Contains logic about creating the email body.
 We use Python's email std lib for body generation.